 Mix up the serving platters, playing with rectangular shapes, round individual plates, a cake platter for height.
 White and silver are an elegant and classic holiday color palette, punctuated by bursts of red.
 You can add instant color and another item to nibble on by piling clementines in a pretty silver bowl.

-So—relax, make a plan, get some friends and family to pitch in, and usher out one year, and welcome another one in with optimism and appreciation.
+And all of this holiday entertaining needn’t be stressful.
+Relax, make a plan, get some friends and family to pitch in on the holiday appetizers, and usher out one year, and welcome another one in with optimism and joy.

 Shop This Post: